pbetkier/blog/9_about.md

 <img align="right" src="/img/ava.png" width="200">

-I'm a software engineer with 8+ years of professional experience.
-My passion is building useful tools and reliable systems.
+I'm a software engineer with 9+ years of professional experience.
+My passion is building reliable systems and useful tools.

 I used to be active in the Warsaw IT community.
 I co-organised [PyWaw](http://pywaw.org/) meetups for a few years and co-organised